microsoft/promptflow/examples/flows/evaluation/eval-multi-turn-metrics/README.md

     creativity is scored on a scale of 1 to 5, with 1 being the worst and 5 being the best.

 ## Prerequisites

-- Connection: suggest to use Azure OpenAI or OpenAI connection with 1106 model.
-If you use the 1106 chat model, then please assign {"type":"json_object"} value to response_format for these nodes: conversation_quality, creativity, answer_relevance.
+- Connection: Azure OpenAI or OpenAI connection.
+    > !Note: Recommend to use `gpt-4` series models than the `gpt-3.5` for better performance.
+    > !Note: Recommend to use `gpt-4` model (Azure OpenAI `gpt-4` model with version `0613` or later) than `gpt-4-turbo` model (Azure OpenAI `gpt-4` model with version `1106` or later) for better performance.
+Due to inferior performance of `gpt-4-turbo` model, when you use it, sometimes you might need to set the `response_format`to {"type":"json_object"} for these nodes: conversation_quality, creativity, answer_relevance, in order to make sure the llm can generate valid json response.

 ## Tools used in this flow
 - LLM tool